Thomas Harrison, 1616-1660

 The Fifth Monarchy

-By the early 1650s, Harrison was associated with the Fifth Monarchy sect.
-In his zeal to establish the rule of the Saints, he secured the expulsion from Parliament of Lord Howard of Escrick for accepting bribes, and of Gregory Clement MP for committing adultery.
-He grew increasingly hostile towards the Rump Parliament for its lethargy in implementing radical reform and played an active role in Cromwell's dissolution of Parliament in April 1653, during which Harrison is said to have personally pulled Speaker Lenthall out of the Chair and ejected him from the Chamber.
+By the early 1650s, Harrison was associated with the Fifth Monarchist sect.
+He sponsored the radicals Vavasor Powell, John Simpson and Christopher Feake to preach before the Rump Parliament, although their criticisms of the government were not appreciated.
+In his zeal to establish the rule of the Saints, Harrison secured the expulsion from Parliament of Lord Howard of Escrick for accepting bribes, and of Gregory Clement MP for committing adultery.
+He grew increasingly hostile towards the Rump for its lethargy in implementing radical reform and played an active role in Cromwell's dissolution of Parliament in April 1653, during which Harrison is said to have personally pulled Speaker Lenthall out of the Chair and ejected him from the Chamber.

 In the constitutional discussions that followed the expulsion of Parliament, Harrison proposed a government based upon the Old Testament Sanhedrin of 70 elected "Saints".
 This model was adapted as the Nominated Assembly ("Barebones Parliament"), which governed England from July to December 1653.
 Harrison influenced the nomination of several Fifth Monarchists and Welsh Saints to the Assembly, and he sat himself as one of five co-opted members.
 He headed the radical faction, calling for the abolition of tithes and the excise, and reform of the law.
 However, Harrison was not an effective politician.
 He had no patience for committee work or parliamentary debate and his attendance at the Assembly was erratic.
 Like other Fifth Monarchists, he called for the continuation of the Anglo-Dutch War, believing that it was part of the violent process that had started with the civil wars and the beheading of King Charles, and would lead ultimately to the overthrow of the Antichrist (the Pope) and the reign of Christ on Earth.